Deim0s13/llm-assistant/README.md

 ## External Files

 - **prompt_template.txt:**
-  Contains the base prompt that defines the overall behaviour of the assistant
+  Contains the base instruction for the assistant’s behavior and tone.

 - **specialized_prompts.json**
-  Contains specialised instructions keyed by certain phrases (e.g., "historical quote", "famous artist" ) that override the base prompt when applicable.
+  Maps trigger keywords (e.g., `“explain like I’m five”`, `“historical quote”`) to alternate system prompts used when those phrases are detected in the input.

 ## Testing and Experimentation